In first efforts at reform, Minneapolis chief to withdraw from negotiations with police union; establish warning system

 Arradondo said he will withdraw from negotiations with the Minneapolis Police Federation, and bringing advisers to see how the contract can be restructured for greater transparency and changes.

+“I need to as chief step away from the table with the Minneapolis Police Federation and really take a deep dive in terms of how we can do something that is historically been something that is in the way of progress, that I’ve been hearing from many in our city,” Arradondo said. “...It’s time that we have to evolve.”

+Arradondo said the focus will be toward significant aspects of the contract like use of force, the “significant” role supervisors play, and the discipline process, including grievances and arbitration.

-“For my chief peers here in the state and across the country, there is nothing more debilitating from a chief’s perspective than when you have grounds to terminate an officer for misconduct and you have to deal with a third party that allows the officer not only to be rehired, but patrolling in our communities.”
+“I believe I speak for my chief peers here in the state of Minnesota, as well as across our country, that there is nothing more debilitating to an employment matter from a chief’s perspective, that when you have grounds to terminate an officer for misconduct and you’re dealing with a third-party mechanism that allows for that employee to not only be back at the department, but to be patrolling in your communities.” he said.

 Lt.
-Bob Kroll, president of the union which represents more than 800 Minneapolis and park police, has long been a lightning rod for criticism, and has avoided making public comment since George Floyd’s May 25 death under the knee of officer Derek Chauvin, resulting in widespread protests, looting and riots.
+Bob Kroll, president of the union which represents more than 800 Minneapolis and park police, has avoided making public comment since George Floyd’s May 25 death under the knee of officer Derek Chauvin, resulting in widespread protests, looting and riots.
 Chauvin has since been charged with manslaughter and murder, and three other officers charged with aiding and abetting.
 In a letter to union members, he blasted the city’s handling of the ensuing riots, in which he told officers that they were being made “scapegoats” for the continued violence.

-Arradondo on Wednesday declined to say whether Kroll’s removal from union representation would affect his efforts toward reform.
+Arradondo on Wednesday declined to say whether Kroll’s removal from union representation would affect his efforts toward reform, but expressed frustration with the difficulty in firing problem officers.

 Arradondo also said the department will use “real time data to intervene with officers involved in problem behavior.”
 An attempt to implement a similar so-called Early Intervention System that was first introduced in 2014, but appeared to never take off.